Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Questions.md

 shutdown – powers off the computer

 31.)
 Linux or macOS freezes on startup and exhibits kernel panic with a stop screen.
-What are the possible causes?
+What are the possible causes? the boot loader or driver on the system has become corrupted
 # [[Security]]
 1.)
-Define “malware” and give two examples of this type of computer problem.
+Define “malware” and give two examples of this type of computer problem. malicious software : a program designed to attack an end user or computer
+- files are encrypted and a pop up demand a payment in bitcoin
+- computer slows with no visible applications in the cache

 2.)
-Banners and ads are examples of what type of computer nuisance?
+Banners and ads are examples of what type of computer nuisance? popups or notificaitons

 3.)
-How does a computer “worm” work to harm a computer?
+How does a computer “worm” work to harm a computer? self replicates

 4.)
-Which type of software is downloaded onto the computer of a user without the knowledge of the user and causes information about various products to be displayed on the user's monitor?
+Which type of software is downloaded onto the computer of a user without the knowledge of the user and causes information about various products to be displayed on the user's monitor? adware

 5.)
-What kind of attack is involved with “phishing?”
+What kind of attack is involved with “phishing?” the impersonation of a trusted sources such as a company or staff to get an end user to submit information to the attacker

 6.)
-What is involved in a DDoS attack on a network?
+What is involved in a DDoS attack on a network? a network of malware on multiple computers targeting a server or network resources

 7.)
-Give two examples of ways to prevent social engineering attacks.
+Give two examples of ways to prevent social engineering attacks. staff training, and personal authentication methods

 8.)
-How can you best protect yourself and confidential information when getting rid of old hard drives?
+How can you best protect yourself and confidential information when getting rid of old hard drives? using a low level format, a degaussing wand, incinerator or shredder, to dispose of the data on the drive

 9.)
 How are “acceptable use” policies different from “remote access” policies?
+AUP : how company resources are able to be used an congfigured remote access : how an end user is able to connect to the network and the security methods put in place

 10.)
-What are the 5 types of NTFS file permissions?
+What are the 5 types of NTFS file permissions? read, write, read and execute, modify and full control

 11.)
 What is required to enable and use BitLocker?
+Windows Pro or better

 12.)
-What do antivirus and antimalware programs use to identify and classify viruses on a machine?
+What do antivirus and antimalware programs use to identify and classify viruses on a machine? signatures - known sections of malware code that an antimalware program can use to identify malware on a system

 13.)
-What three separate levels of password protection can be used to protect a computer?
+What three separate levels of password protection can be used to protect a computer? text, image, and graphical

 14.)
-What is the difference between port forwarding and port triggering?
+What is the difference between port forwarding and port triggering? port forwarding is making an indefinite exception for a service, and port triggering is a temporary port forward that has a times leased

 15.)
-How do software and hardware firewalls impact computers differently?
+How do software and hardware firewalls impact computers differently? software firewalls take up computational resources, and hardware firewalls take up network resources

 16.)
-What is the most important step to take before updating your computer system?
+What is the most important step to take before updating your computer system? that you have a back up of important data

 27.)
-Explain the principle of least privilege.
+Explain the principle of least privilege. each end user gets the least needed privileges to accomplish their work

 28.)
-What is a consideration that should be taken when securing laptops rather than PC towers?
+What is a consideration that should be taken when securing laptops rather than PC towers? a cable lock so that it cannot be stolen

 29.) \______________________ encryption requires both sides of an encrypted conversation to use an encryption key to be able to encode and decode the data.
-The sender and receiver must use identical keys.
+The sender and receiver must use identical keys. symmetric

-30.) \______________________ encryption uses public and private keys.
+30.) \______________________ encryption uses public and private keys. asymmetric

 31.)
-A(n) \___________ creates a secure tunnel through the Internet.
+A(n) \___________ creates a secure tunnel through the Internet. a VPN
 # [[IT Professional]]
 1.)
 What are some ways to establish a good relationship with the customer at the beginning of the call? introduce yourself, and exchange names